 The Santa Barbara County Board is comprised of 5 members, representing the 5 districts in the county.
 A simple majority (at least 3 votes) is all that is required to approve, or deny, a project.
 The board members are:

 - Das Williams – 1st District

 - Joan Hartmann – 3rd District

 - Peter Adam – 4th District

 Planning and Development.

 Within the Santa Barbara County Planning and Development office, the energy division is in charge of overseeing offshore oil and gas activities, onshore facilities for offshore operations, onshore oil and gas development, surface mining, and renewable energy projects.
-They are ultimately in charge of running the EIR process, facilitating public outreach (including public comment), and enforcing permit requirements.
+They are ultimately in charge of commissioning Environmental Impact Reports (EIR), facilitating public outreach (including public comment), and enforcing permit requirements.
 They are the first stop for public comments at hearings, as well as voting (see below about the appeals process).